Mount Wyatt, Queensland: Geography

-Mount Wyatt is a largely undeveloped and sparsely populated area.
-There are large areas of mining exploration permits in the southern part of the locality.
 The Burdekin Dam is on the western boundary of the locality.
 The Suttor River which flows into the Burdekin Dam forms the south-western boundary of the locality; the Sellheim River flows through the south-western part of the locality into the Suttor River.
 The Burdekin River (upstream from the dam) forms the north-western boundary; the Bowen River flows through the northern part of the locality into the Burdekin River.

-History
+The predominant land use is grazing on native vegetation.
+There are some mines in the south of the locality, mining copper, silver, and gold.

+There are many mountains in the locality:

+Mount Wyatt has the following mountains: